ANT1001 Introductory Anthropology

 Anthropology is the study of human beings, their cultures, behaviour and products.
-As a professional discipline it originated in the 19th century and has developed continuously into a number of very active sub-disciplines.
-Although it initially concentrated its studies in ancient or non-industrial peoples, more recently it has expanded its interest to incorporate people wherever they may exist.
-By emphasizing the use of intensive and extensive fieldwork it is the only one of the social sciences to claim to attempt to represent humans and their ways of life holistically.
+As a professional discipline it originated in the nineteenth century and has developed continuously into a number of active sub-disciplines.
+Although it emerged from studies in ancient or non-industrial peoples, it has expanded its interest to incorporate people wherever they may exist.
+By emphasizing the use of intensive longterm fieldwork it is the only one of the social sciences that attempts to represent humans and their ways of life holistically.
 By studying this subject students will begin to appreciate the richness, creativity, ingenuity, diversity and intelligence of humans everywhere.
 Through the production of uncommon knowledge, anthropology addresses some of the world's most compelling, intriguing, fraught and difficult questions, including those that have arisen around war, gender discrimination, racism and other unequal divisions of power.
-This course will explore the ways in which anthropological knowledge can offer new and useful insights into a range of contexts in which human social life is conducted.
+This course will explore the ways in which anthropological knowledge can offer new and useful insights into how human social life is conducted.

-The study of human communities, their societies and cultures, is approached through the perspectives of Cultural Anthropology and students are presented with the major theories, concepts and debates of this field of study.
-Students will also read a variety of material representing the current diverse interests and concerns of anthropologists.
+The study of human communities, their societies and cultures, is approached through the perspectives of cultural anthropology.
+Students are presented with the major theories, concepts and debates of this discipline, and will read material related to current diverse interests and concerns of anthropologists.

 On completion of this course students will be able to: